muggy8/improbable/from-me-to-me/a9bIQF8s.md

 "Uh-um sure...
 What do you need help with?"

 "I'd like to take a bath but I have no idea how to warm the water.
-The other thing is, it doesn't seem that I'd be able to opperate the water pump here with my arms in the shape they are right now" Phanna said holding up his arms.
+The other thing is, it doesn't seem that I'd be able to operate the water pump here with my arms in the shape they are right now" Phanna said holding up his arms.

 There were giant wounds on his arms in the shape of hands from when Master Mikay was trying to remove his grip on me.